Shoals Technologies Group Sees Unusually Large Options Volume (NASDAQ:SHLS)

-Shoals Technologies Group, Inc. (NASDAQ:SHLS) was the target of some unusual options trading on Wednesday.
-Stock traders acquired 734 put options on the company.
-This represents an increase of approximately 1,084% compared to the typical volume of 62 put options.
+Shoals Technologies Group, Inc. (NASDAQ:SHLS) was the recipient of some unusual options trading on Thursday.
+Stock traders acquired 4,631 call options on the company.
+This is an increase of 1,321% compared to the average daily volume of 326 call options.

-Shoals Technologies Group (NASDAQ:SHLS) last issued its quarterly earnings data on Sunday, May 2nd.
-The company reported $0.05 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.04 by $0.01.
-Sell-side analysts predict that Shoals Technologies Group will post 0.28 EPS for the current year.

-A number of equities analysts recently weighed in on SHLS shares.
-Johnson Rice started coverage on Shoals Technologies Group in a research report on Monday, March 22nd.
-They issued a “buy” rating and a $43.00 price target for the company.
-Cowen decreased their price objective on Shoals Technologies Group from $40.00 to $31.00 and set a “market perform” rating for the company in a research report on Tuesday, May 4th.
-The Goldman Sachs Group raised their price objective on Shoals Technologies Group from $33.00 to $36.00 and gave the stock a “buy” rating in a research report on Friday, July 2nd.
+A number of equities research analysts recently weighed in on SHLS shares.
+Zacks Investment Research cut Shoals Technologies Group from a “buy” rating to a “hold” rating in a report on Tuesday, May 11th.
+The Goldman Sachs Group increased their price objective on Shoals Technologies Group from $33.00 to $36.00 and gave the company a “buy” rating in a research report on Friday, July 2nd.
 They noted that the move was a valuation call.
-Zacks Investment Research lowered Shoals Technologies Group from a “buy” rating to a “hold” rating in a research report on Tuesday, May 11th.
-Finally, Credit Suisse Group upgraded Shoals Technologies Group from a “neutral” rating to an “outperform” rating and set a $40.00 price objective for the company in a research report on Monday, May 24th.
-Four research analysts have rated the stock with a hold rating and nine have given a buy rating to the company.
-The stock has an average rating of “Buy” and a consensus target price of $39.62.
+Barclays reiterated an “equal weight” rating and issued a $35.00 price objective (down from $49.00) on shares of Shoals Technologies Group in a research report on Wednesday, April 28th.
+Cowen decreased their price objective on Shoals Technologies Group from $40.00 to $31.00 and set a “market perform” rating on the stock in a research report on Tuesday, May 4th.
+Finally, Piper Sandler initiated coverage on Shoals Technologies Group in a research report on Tuesday, June 29th.
+They issued an “overweight” rating and a $43.00 price objective on the stock.
+Four investment analysts have rated the stock with a hold rating and nine have assigned a buy rating to the stock.
+The company currently has an average rating of “Buy” and an average target price of $39.62.

+Hedge funds have recently bought and sold shares of the business.
+Global Retirement Partners LLC bought a new position in Shoals Technologies Group during the first quarter worth about $30,000.
+US Bancorp DE acquired a new stake in shares of Shoals Technologies Group in the 1st quarter valued at about $32,000.
+Benjamin F. Edwards & Company Inc. acquired a new stake in shares of Shoals Technologies Group in the 1st quarter valued at about $38,000.
+American International Group Inc. acquired a new stake in shares of Shoals Technologies Group in the 1st quarter valued at about $40,000.
+Finally, Eaton Vance Management acquired a new stake in shares of Shoals Technologies Group in the 1st quarter valued at about $82,000.
+Hedge funds and other institutional investors own 52.65% of the company’s stock.

+Shoals Technologies Group (NASDAQ:SHLS) last posted its earnings results on Sunday, May 2nd.
+The company reported $0.05 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.04 by $0.01.
+On average, equities analysts predict that Shoals Technologies Group will post 0.28 EPS for the current year.

 Shoals Technologies Group Company Profile